 I got a fever on the plane.
 The immigration lady stopped me and asked if I acknowledged my super high temp.
-I told her I had got medicines on my own, so no worries and tried to run into the immigration as quick as possible.
+I told her I had got medicines on my own, so no worries and tried to run into the immigration as quickly as possible.
 I felt super tired, I had to stand in line for more than one hour then.
 I felt super thirsty, no water.
 My whole body turned red and hot like hell.
 The only thing I wanted to do was lying down on the floor waiting for my turn.

-Being a zombie due to a mix of back pain, cough, sore throat and fever.
+Being a zombie due to a mix of back pain, cough, sore throat, and fever.
 I couldn’t enjoy anything.
 I went out to go shopping.
 Korean people are mostly shy and they would try to avoid talking to me every time I started speaking English to them.
 They did not smile, with a cold-bold face answering No.

-I went to an Apple store and asked if they have a Macbook pro 2016 with a touchbar and the girl there answered No without any hesitation or further eye contact.
+I went to an Apple store and asked if they have a Macbook Pro 2016 with a touch bar and the girl there answered No without any hesitation or further eye contact.
 That’s weird tho.

 We went to the Triipmeet event.
-It seemed like not so many people was going to attend it.
+It seemed like not so many people were going to attend it.
 Then we went back home, had a big dinner together until midnight.
 I, Nhien and Trevor had a very interesting conversation about Korean Culture and how travel has changed our lives, then we went into the biggest decisions of our lives.

-Got recovered but still had bodyache.
+Got recovered but still had body ache.
 My team went out to see the city with a local expert.
 I went to see the electronic market with Hans and Dat.
 It’s quite tedious.